 I remember having a great Christmas day at mums house a few years ago.
 It was a lovely day, filled with all the things that you expect at Christmas – love, happiness, excitement, joy, food (sooo much food).
-But when the evening hit and it was time to fall into bed, my anxiety hit me hard.
+But when the evening hit and it was time to fall into bed, my anxiety hit me hard and I started having a panic attack.
 It was a shock!
 Doesn’t my anxiety know that its Christmas day?
 But that’s just the thing; mental health problems do not care what day it is.

 The lead up to Christmas

 In the lead up to Christmas, we tend to burn the candle at both ends with all the parties and festivities.
 We have so much else on our minds too – money, presents, food, etc. that our mental health can take a bit of back seat;

 ‘I don’t have time to do my meditation, Christmas presents need wrapping.’

 ‘Oh go on then, I’ll have another drink, its Christmas!’

 ‘Urgh, I’m not going for my walk today, it’s too cold.’

 ‘Yes please, I’d love another chocolate.
 648 just hasn’t quite hit the spot.’